Foxyk-kt/FirstsKotlin-Project/README.md

-First Project ha ha ha
+My first project is a calculator ha ha ha